dschlenk/opennms-cookbook/README.md

 #### Node Service Credential Configuration

 These LWRPs allow you to define the credentials necessary to connect to services on monitored nodes.
-These are one of the few that currently implements updating and deleting.
+These are some of the few that currently implement updating and deleting.
 Action `:create` will update if changes are detected but `:create_if_missing` will do nothing.
 To determine if a resource needs to be updated or deleted, existance is determined by all definition element attributes being equal (so all resource attributes except `ranges`, `specifics`, `ip_matches` and `position`).

 If an update occurs, the values contained in the new resource will be used.
 Note that all `range`, `specific` and `ip-match` elements that exist currently in the definition will be removed before the new elements are added.